EhabLama/ProductivitySquared/README.md

 - Register an Azure AD app for Microsoft Graph API access.
 - Configure application permissions for Calendar.Read and other necessary scopes.
 - Note the client ID and secret for use in the SPFx solution.
+- If the webpart fails to fetch user information such as existing calendar events, you might need to generate a client secret for SharePoint Online Client Extensibility Web Application Principal under certificates & secrets

 ## Features